jhoff18/wedding/README.md

 ## Registry
 We currently do not need any traditional wedding gifts (e.g. flatware, kitchen gadgets, appliances).

-The only things we would like to bring home from this wedding are memories of our wonderful friends and families.
+The only things we would like to bring home from this wedding are memories of our wonderful friends and families. :)

-If you would like to gift us something (which is not required or expected!), we'd happily accept handmade arts or crafts from attendess or a nice entry in our guest book.

 |   |   |   |
 |---|---|---|